TheodosiouTh/server-example/README.md

 ## Prerequisites

 - Make sure you have docker installed for your operating system.
 [Download Link](https://docs.docker.com/get-docker/)
-- make sure that you are not running the server on your local machine (aka. have run the `go run .`)
+- Make sure that you are not running the server on your local machine (aka. have run the `go run .`)
 - If you are using linux make sure you have the make command installed.
   For Ubuntu you can use these commands: